TerryWhite Chemmart

-TerryWhite Chemmart is an Australian pharmacy retailer owned by the Terry White Group.
-It is considered to be the largest pharmacy chain in Australia.
+TerryWhite Chemmart is an Australian pharmacy chain owned by the EBOS Group.
+It is the largest pharmacy chain in Australia, with over 550 stores, as of July 2023.
+The brand is the result of the 2016 merger of two pharmacy chains – Terry White Chemists and Chemmart.

 History

 Terry and Rhonda White opened their first pharmacy in Woody Point, Queensland, in 1959.
 Their network of owned pharmacies grew steadily over the years.
 In 1994, they established a pharmacy franchise in Australia.

 The Terry White Chemists franchise network continued to grow over the next 11 years.
 This took the total number of franchised pharmacies within the Terry White Group to 225.

-In August 2016, the Terry White Group announced a merger with Chemmart, which created a pharmacy chain with over 500 stores nationally and an annual turnover of A$2 billion.
+In August 2016, the Terry White Group announced a merger with the EBOS-owned Chemmart, which created a pharmacy chain with over 500 stores nationally and an annual turnover of A$2 billion.
+EBOS Group took a 50 per cent stake in Terry White Group as part of the merger.
 All stores have since been rebranded under the new combined chain with a new name, logo and branding.
 Since the merger, TerryWhite Chemmart is now the largest pharmacy group in Australia.

-In 2011, Terry White AO was inducted into the Queensland Business Leaders Hall of Fame.
-White also received a Queensland Greats Award in 2012.

-Controversy

-On 1 December 2016, Terry White Chemists came under fire, after a single franchisee (who is at liberty "stock and sell products at their discretion"), displayed golliwogs underneath a sign reading “Experience a White Christmas”; presumably a pun referring both to the name Terry White Chemists and the popular phrase White Christmas.
-The alarm about the golliwog dolls was raised when Toowoomba man George Helon spotted the dolls placed beneath the sign and posted a picture of it on Facebook and Twitter.
+In December 2016, Terry White Chemists came under fire, after a single franchisee (who is at liberty "stock and sell products at their discretion") displayed golliwogs underneath a sign reading "Experience a White Christmas".

-Australian Aboriginal activist, author and filmmaker Stephen Hagan described Toowoomba as the "most racist city in Australia".
 Terry White Chemists subsequently banned the sale of such dolls from sale from any franchise nationwide, and the franchisee "unreservedly apologised" for the "regrettable error".

+In 2018, EBOS acquired the remaining 50 per cent of shares in Terry White Group it did not own, making Terry White fully owned by EBOS.